-HVAC Owners: Adapt to Google's 2026 Review Changes
+Adapt to Google's 2026 Review Rules Now

-Local SEO, Google Business Profile, HVAC Marketing
+Local SEO, Google Business Profile, Service Business Marketing

-As Founder at Twin State Agency, I spend my time studying how local search treats HVAC shops, and one pattern is impossible to miss right now: Google tightened Business Profile review policies this year, and enforcement around incentivized or gated reviews is finally catching up with the local service world.
+As Founder at Twin State Agency, I spend my time studying how local search treats service businesses, and one pattern is impossible to miss right now: Google tightened Business Profile review policies this year, and enforcement around incentivized or gated reviews is finally catching up with the local service world.
 If your lead flow depends on Google Maps (and it does), you cannot afford to ignore this shift.

 What Changed in Google’s Business Profile Review Policies in 2026